-As the Normal Pension Age is linked to State Pension Age any changes to State Pension Age in the future will apply to all the pension you build up in the scheme after 31 March 2014.
-That means that the age when you can take your pension without suffering any actuarial reduction or actuarial increase to your pension will change.
+As the Normal Pension Age is linked to State Pension Age any changes to State Pension Age in the future will apply to all the pension you build up in the Scheme after

+31 March 2014.
+That means that the age when you can take your pension without any actuarial reduction or actuarial increase to your pension will change.

 If you built up membership in the LGPS before April 2014 then you will have membership in the final salary scheme.
 These benefits have a different Normal Pension Age, which for most is age 65.
-For further information on when benefits built up before 1 April 2014 are payable please read the section If you Joined the LGPS Before 1 April 2014.
+For further information on when benefits built up before 1 April 2014 are payable please read the section If you joined the LGPS before 1 April 2014.

-Choosing to retire and draw your pension benefits before your Normal Pension Age
+Choosing to retire and take your pension benefits before your Normal Pension Age

-You can choose to retire and draw your pension from age 55.
-You do not need your employer's consent to draw your pension before your Normal Pension Age.
+You can choose to retire and take your pension from age 55.
+You do not need your employer's consent to take your pension before your Normal Pension Age.
 Your pension is normally reduced if it is paid before your Normal Pension Age.

 If you built up pension in the LGPS before 1 April 2014 then protections are in place for the Normal Pension Age that applies to those benefits.
-In addition, if you were a member of the LGPS at any time between 1 April 1998 and 30 September 2006, you may have Rule of 85 protections which mean that if you voluntarily retire before your Normal Pension Age you will not suffer an actuarial reduction to some or all of your benefits.
-To find out more on protections for pre 1 April 2014 membership please read the section If you Joined the LGPS Before 1 April 2014.
+In addition, if you were a member of the LGPS at any time between 1 April 1998 and 30 September 2006, you may have Rule of 85 protections which mean that if you voluntarily retire before your Normal Pension Age you will not suffer an actuarial reduction to some or all your benefits, or the reduction that will apply is lower than the reduction that would apply if you had no Rule pf 85 protections.
+To find out more on protections for pre 1 April 2014 membership please read the section If you joined the LGPS before 1 April 2014.